Zamyad Yasht

-The Zamyad Yasht also known as the Kayan Yasn is the nineteenth Yasht of the 21 Yasht collection and is dedicated to the veneration of Zam.
+The Zamyad Yasht also known as the Kayan Yasn is the nineteenth hymn of the 21 Yashts and is dedicated to the veneration of Zam.
 It belongs to the Legendary Yashts and, with 96 stanzas, it is the fourth longest in the collection.

 Name

-The name of the Yasht is reported in different ways in the sources.
+The name of the yasht is reported in different ways in the sources.
 While today, the name Zamyad Yasht is widely used, the early manuscripts F1 and E1 use the name Kayan Yasn, i.e., Yasna of the Kayanians.
 This situation is caused by the disparate nature of the text, which consists of two different parts, one of which dedicated to the Kayanians.

 In addition, the origin of Zamyad itself remains a matter of debate.
-While the first part is derived from Zam, the divinity of Earth to whom the Yasht is dedicated, the second part is unclear.
+While the first part is derived from Zam, the divinity of Earth to whom the yasht is dedicated, the second part is unclear.
 According to Pirar, it may be a corruption of zam yazata (Goddess Earth).
 Humbach and Ichaporia, however, reject this derivation based on the existence of the, otherwise implausible, phrase zamyad yazata (Goddess Zamyad), and derive it instead from a hypothetical early Middle Persian zam huyad yazad (munificent Goddess Earth).

 Overview

 The Zamyad Yasht is generally divided into two distinct parts none of which mention Zam, i.e., the divinity of Earth to whom it is nominally dedicated.
 It has been speculated that the geographical references in the first part may establish a connection.
 The two parts are assumed to have originally been independent text, which were only joined at some later time.
-The Yasht is celebrated on the 28th day of each month of the Zoroastrian calendar.
-Among the Yasht collection, it is grouped into the Legendary Yashts because of the lengthy descriptions of the Kayanians.
+The yasht is celebrated on the 28th day of each month of the Zoroastrian calendar.
+Among the 21 Yashts, it is grouped into the Legendary Yashts because of the lengthy descriptions of the Kayanians.

 Content

 The Zamyad Yasht consists of two parts.
 The first, smaller, part (stanzas 1-8) contains a description of important mountains of the Avestan world.
 The second, much longer, part (stanzas 9-96) is dedicated to the Kayanians.
-In addition to the partition into stanzas, the second part is furthermore grouped into 15 chapters, called Kardas.
-This difference again points toward this part of the Yasht having originally formed an independent text.
+In addition to the partition into stanzas, the second part is furthermore grouped into 15 chapters, called kardas.
+This difference again points toward this part of the yasht having originally formed an independent text.